How to choose the right hearing protection

 Don’t use peak dB(C)

-If you don’t have it you could use the average dB(A) figure but that is generating room for error and is best avoided as dB(A) and dB(C) are often not the same.
+If you don’t have it you could use the average dB(A) figure but that is generating room for error and is best avoided as average dB(A) and dB(C) are often not the same.
+As noise gets into the important levels which concern us they are however often fairly close though.
+It’s not an ideal route but better than nothing.

-What is a good level under the protector
+What is a good noise level under the hearing protection?

 You should aim for around 70 to 78 dB under the protector - that’s the noise people actually hear.